USV Eschen/Mauren

 USV Eschen/Mauren is a Liechtensteiner football club from Eschen and Mauren.

 They play at the Sportpark Eschen-Mauren, which used to be the national football stadium, until the Rheinpark Stadion in Vaduz was built.
 USV Eschen/Mauren, like all other Liechtensteiner teams, play in the Swiss Football League system.
 The first team plays in 1.
-Liga, Group 3, the fourth tier of the Swiss Football League, following promotion in the 2007/08 season from 2.Liga interregional as a result of winning the Group 5 division.
+Liga Classic, the fourth tier of Swiss football.

 The club was originally formed in 1963 as a merger of FC Mauren and FC Eschen.
-Since 1975, the first team has always played in Liga 2 except for the 1999/2000 season when they were promoted to 1.
-Liga, Group 3 before being relegated back again to 2.Liga interregional.
-After the 2007/08 season, it won promotion once again.
+Since 1975, the first team has always played in Liga 2 except for the 1999–2000 season when they were promoted to 1.
+Liga, Group 3 before being relegated back again to 2.
+Liga Interregional.
+After the 2007–08 season, it won promotion once again.

-USV has won the Liechtensteiner Cup on five occasions, the most recent being in 2012, and 17 occasions have been runners-up.
+USV has won the Liechtensteiner Cup on five occasions, the most recent being in 2012 and 18 occasions have been runner-up.